LorenzoCausa/exproblab_ass1/README.md

 ```
 you can get the murderer, the murder weapon and the crime scene of the hypothesis that the investigator is currently making, in case of invalid hypotheses these could also be multiple.

+## System’s limitations
+Possible limitations of the system are:
+* Need to manually write the paths of the cluedo_ontology and the solved ontology.
+* It is necessary to keep a small set of possible hypotheses because otherwise the execution time becomes very long.
+* As mentioned before it is not possible to explicitly see the room in which the investigator is located.

 ## Improvements
 Possible improvements for the system are:
 * Simulation in a more precise environment: a map with walls and rooms to better emulate the Cluedo game